minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 same bill considering they all touch upon the same topic and institutions, see
 @rollcall, and thus I will not control for differences in bills @griers.

+// - potential OVB?
+// The problems stem from unobservables, or the fact that we can seldom include in
+// a model all variables that affect an outcome.
+Unobserved heterogeneity is the
+// variation in the dependent variable that is caused by variables that are not
+// observed (i.e. omitted variables) @mood

 By including control variables, we are able to fix certain factors that we can measure and assume have confounding effects on the predicted probability.
 Using two-way fixed effects (FE) @Imai-Kim-2019, however, we account for unobservable